Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

    *  Now exit the menu (Select+X) and enjoy rumble mode! \

 **Note: Some rumble(vibration) supporting games may require that vibration be turned on from its options or settings menu from in game to work as well.**

+## Q. What does the Backup settings in the Options/Advanced section do?
+### A. It backups the following settings to roms/backup/arkosbackup.tar.gz:

+Amiberry savestates and whdboot configuration and save \
+Current Timezone \
+Drastic emulator configuration \
+Emulationstation collections \
+Emulationstation settings \
+Mupen64plus standalone emulator gamepad configuration \
+Retroarch configurations for both 64 bit and 32 bit \
+Retroarch cheats for both 64 bit and 32 bit \
+Retroarch overlays for both 64 bit and 32 bit \
+Wireless connections

+**Note: As the compressed file will contain sensitive information such as wireless ssid passwords, it should be stored securely off the sd card once created if there's a concern of possible prying eyes.**